bioleyl/jadis/packages/docs/pages/communication/child-to-parent.md

 ### Parameter

-- An `object` used only for typing in JavaScript and JSDoc, unused in TypeScript, `{someEvent: PrimitiveConstructor}`
+- An `object` used only for typing in JavaScript, unused in TypeScript and JSDoc, `{someEvent: PrimitiveConstructor}`

 :::code-group